TheSharks/WildBeast/README.md

 ---

-WildBeast is a multifunctional Discord bot, intended to provide a framework thats both easy to use and run, and easy to extend and modify.
+WildBeast is a multifunctional Discord bot, intended to provide a framework that's easy to use, extend, and modify.

 ## Main features